ciupava/FutureHighStreets/Workflow.md

 (Working, but to be improved and automated)
 * Qgis
     * Import shps in QGIS
+    * Generate the 'rank' field in the retail shp by joining the relative column of the table RetailCentres_LUT (this is our retail's attractiveness), see table in `data/Leeds_data/RetailCentres_LUT.csv`
     * Generate centroids for the retail centres (destinations)
-    * Join students table to the LSOAs centroids shp (some data tudy up must be needed, as titles are present in the spreadsheet)
+    * Join students table to the LSOAs centroids shp (some data tidy up is needed, as titles are present in the spreadsheet)
-    * Export shp as csv file to be used in *R* (necessary? we actually need the shp in order to calculate the distances origins and destination IE the OD matrix)
+    * Export shapefile's attribute tale as csv file to be used in *R* (necessary? we actually need the shp in order to calculate the distances origins and destination IE the OD matrix)
 * R
     * open SpatInteModel.R
     * follow the steps: